 At times, some such symptoms can be serious and incapacitating.
 Signs peak in 24 hours and most dogs improve spontaneously within 2 weeks, although some dogs may have a slight but permanent head tilt.

-Diagnosis of Dog Head Tilt
+Diagnosis of Head Tilting in Dogs

 As you can see from above, a head tilt can be a symptom of a potentially serious health problem, so be sure to see your vet to find out the underlying cause of the head tilt.